andreea-35/internship2025/AndreeaNedelcu/index.md

 # Andreea Nedelcu

 ## 27 June 2025
-- Started the [Vue Js tutorials]("https://vuejs.org/tutorial/#step-1"), reached part 6.
+- Started the [Vue Js tutorial]("https://vuejs.org/tutorial/#step-1"), reached part 6.
 Learned about reactive variables, got accustomed to the flow of code and using directives.

 ## 28 June 2025
-- Completed the VueJS tutorial, which explored more advanced concepts such as lifecycle and parent-child component communication.
+- Completed the remaining parts of the VueJS tutorial, which explored more advanced concepts such as lifecycle and parent-child component communication.
 - Started the Tour of rust.

 ## 29 June 2025